 When you register you will automatically be set up with a fundraising page.
 You can choose at any time whether this page is included in search results or is added on the ‘leaderboard’.
-If you don’t want to continue, let us know and we will remove your page.
+If you don’t want to continue, let them know and they will remove your page.
 You can always continue to support FebFast by asking friends and family to donate directly to FebFast.

 Go to the login/register page and click on forgot my password.
 You will receive be sent an email with details about how to get a new password.